 Understanding Their Struggle

-I’ll be the first to admit that this last year hasn’t been easy—not for anyone in my family.
-And as we slowly return to this new normal, including going back to school, it’s important that I watch carefully to make sure my kids aren’t struggling or having difficulties adjusting.
-Especially since my kids are in four different schools now—high school, middle school, elementary, and a special kindergarten for Brody.
-Not to mention getting back to their extracurriculars like lacrosse and dance.
+I’ll be the first to admit that these last two years haven’t been easy—not for anyone in my family.
+And as we finally return to normal, it’s important that I watch carefully to make sure my kids aren’t struggling or having difficulties adjusting.
+Especially since all my kids are officially in school now.
+(Where did the time go?)

-My kids are so excited to be back in school, but I know there are still stresses and struggles for them.
+My kids are so excited to go back to school this week, but I know there are still stresses and struggles for them.
 Will they make new friends, will they still be friends with their old friends, will they struggle with schoolwork or socializing again?
-Plus, everything is new for my littlest, who started kindergarten this year.
 I want to make sure that despite their worries, they are all happy and thriving.

 Check out more parenting tips and follow us on City Girl Gone Mom TikTok!